-Women were also seen as the custodians of the Adat, and in accordance with this important status the ancestral land (known also as customary land or Tanah adat dan pesaka) is entrusted in their care.
-Such land is generally for subsistence agriculture and for homesteads.
-In Negeri Sembilan today, ancestral land of Adat Perpatih comprises kampung land and rice-fields and to a small extent fish ponds (tebat), orchards (dusun), and rubber plantations.
-The
+Women are also seen as the custodians of the Adat, and in accordance with this important status the ancestral land (known also as customary land or Tanah Adat dan Pesaka) is entrusted in their care.
+Such land is generally for subsistence agriculture and for homesteading.
+In Negeri Sembilan today, ancestral land of Adat Perpatih comprises kampung land and rice fields and to a smaller extent fish ponds (tebat), orchards (dusun) and rubber plantations.
+The total size of ancestral land in the state is small, i.e. only about 34,565 acres, accounting for less than one percent of all agricultural land in the state (see Table 1).
+It is believed that the total size of Adat Perpatih customary land has not been increased since their registration about a century ago.
+The acreage that can be utilised may have decreased in the post-independence era, due to land reclamation by the government for the purposes of physical development in the rural areas.